halcy/Mastodon.py/README.rst

     )
     '''

     # Then, log in.
-This can be done every time your application starts (e.g. when writing a
-    # simple bot), or you can use the persisted information:
+This can be done every time your application starts, or you can use the persisted information:
     mastodon = Mastodon(client_id = 'pytooter_clientcred.secret',)
+    print(mastodon.auth_request_url())

+    # open the URL in the browser and paste the code you get
     mastodon.log_in(
-        'my_login_email@example.com',
-        'incrediblygoodpassword',
-        to_file = 'pytooter_usercred.secret'
-    )

-    # If you are logging in for the first time you need to give permissions to the app
-    # via OAuth, at the URL given by auth_request_url() and then pass code instead of
-    # username and password.
-    mastodon.log_in(
-            to_file = 'pytooter_usercred.secret',
-            code='code_from_oauth,
-            scopes=['read', 'write'],
+        code=input("Enter the OAuth authorization code: "),
+        to_file="pytooter_usercred.secret"
     )

     # Note that this won't work when using 2FA - you'll have to use OAuth, in that case.
     # To post, create an actual API instance: